-If you don’t mind getting dirty, crawling through tight passageways, and climbing some slippery flowstone, you might want to try the Hall of the White Giant tour.
-Ladder climbing, slippery surfaces, and free climbing will be encountered on this trip.
-Highlights include tight, narrow passages including Matlock’s Pinch, and the White Giant formation.
-The prolonged amount of time spent in narrow cave passages requires a special attention to group communication and safety.
+If you don’t mind getting dirty, crawling through tight passageways, and climbing slippery flowstone, you might want to try the Hall of the White Giant tour.
+Ladder climbing, slippery surfaces, and free climbing are all part of this trip.
+Highlights include tight, narrow passages like Matlock’s Pinch, and amazing formations like the White Giant.
+The lengthy amount of time spent in narrow cave passages requires special attention to group communication and safety.
 This trip is not recommended for anyone afraid of tight spaces or heights.

-Reservations are required for the Hall of the White Giant tour.
-To make reservations call 1.877.444.6777 or visit Recreation.gov.
+Reservations are required for the Hall of the White Giant Tour.
+To make reservations call 877-444-6777 or visit Recreation.gov.

 Duration: 4 hours

 Check tour schedule chart for tour times throughout the year.

 Minimum age is 12 years old.
 Anyone under the age of 16 must be accompanied by an adult.

 Participants must be able to safely negotiate cave passages, containing fragile formations, without harm to the cave, themselves or others.

 You will receive a mandatory safety orientation before you venture into the cave.

 Hiking boots or hiking shoes with good aggressive tread are required.Hiking boots with ankle support are recommended.
 No sandals, flip flops, tennis shoes, or similar.You will not be allowed to participate in the tour if you are not wearing proper footwear—no exceptions.Click for more details.

 Only very small fanny packs or very small camera bags are permitted on the tour.